AdaCore/spark2014/lrm/source/introduction.rst

 #.
 For each such language feature, requirements are given to define how
    that feature should work in a way that is - as much as possible - language independent.
-[This means that language features may be understood independently of the low-level detail needed to make them work in the context of the Ada 2012 subset being used.]
+[This means that language features may be understood independently of the low-level detail needed to make them work.]

 Where relevant, a rationale will be given to explain why the requirement is levied.
 Further narrative detail is given on each of the strategic requirements.

 Since this detail does not strictly belong in this document then in future it will be extracted and included in a new requirements document.

+The detailed |SPARK| language definition is given in Ada terminology and has two main components.
+The first defines an extensions to Ada 2012 in terms of new aspects, pragmas and attributes to provide |SPARK| features such as global specifications for subprograms.
+The second defines a subset of Ada 2012 by excluding certain language features.
+The exclusions, the new aspects, pragmas, attributes and rules specify the largest |SPARK| language for which formal analyses are supported.

+*Guidelines* may be applied which effectively further reduce the language subset which may be analaysed but may make analysis and proof easier, more precise and be suitable for some application areas (see :ref:`code_policy`).

 Presentation of Language Feature Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~